samvv/scl.js/README.md

 npm install --save sync-containers
 ```

+:warning: **Seeking maintainers**: we are seeking people who can help expand and maintain this library.

 This is my personal collection of common JavaScript containers, plain and simple.
 I was fed up with writing the same boilerplate code over and over again, and I
 needed a library over which I had some control.
 I ended up writing my own.